oviche/winx86_Shellcode/README.md

 # WinX86 Shellcode (Reverse Shell)
-This POC was done for educational purpose and walkthrough to understand how windows shellcode is work and get insight about how to extract windows APIs from Dlls.
+This POC was done for educational purpose and walkthrough to understand how windows shellcode is working and get insight about how to extract windows APIs from Dlls.

 ## Getting Started